Rhodes fires: Free holiday for evacuated tourists, Greek PM says

 Instead of formally advising holidaymakers not to travel to the affected Greek islands, the UK Foreign Office said people should check with their hotel and travel operator before travelling, and explained how to sign up for emergency alerts.

 Some Greeks took to social media to share their frustration at Mr Mitsotakis' initiative.
-"Greeks may not get to go on vacation, but they will pay for foreigners' vacations," said one user of X, formerly known as Twitter."Not a single day of paid hotel for the locals, Greeks and immigrants, who lost their homes all over Greece and slept in the ruins," said another.
+"Greeks may not get to go on vacation, but they will pay for foreigners' vacations," said one user of X, formerly known as Twitter.

+"Not a single day of paid hotel for the locals, Greeks and immigrants, who lost their homes all over Greece and slept in the ruins," said another.

 A third said that "the wretchedness of compensating tourists while not funding the protection of dwindling flora and fauna goes beyond all limits".